-In 2004, electricity was produced from geothermal energy in 23 countries, increasing by 16% from 1999 to 2004 (Bertani, 2005).
-Table 3 lists the top ten countries producing geothermal electricity in the world in 2004, and those employing direct use of geothermal energy(in GWh/year).
-The largest electricity producer is the USA, with almost 18,000 GWh/a but amounting to only half a percent of their total electricity production.
+In 2009, electricity was produced from geothermal energy in 24 countries, increasing by 18% from 2004 to 2009 (Bertani, 2010).
+Table 3 lists the top ten countries producing geothermal electricity in the world in 2009, and those employing direct use of geothermal energy (in GWh/year).
+The largest electricity producer is the USA, with almost 16,600 GWh/a, but this still amounts only to half a percent of their total electricity production.
 It is different for most of the other countries listed there, with geothermal playing an important role in their electricity production.
-That certainly applies to the second country on the list, The Philippines where the production of more than 9,000 GWh/a meant that geothermal supplied 19% of the electricity produced.
-Same applied to Kenya, the total production of 1088 GWh/a only put the country in 10th place with regard to total production but it still amounted to 19% of the total production.
-For direct use (Lund et al., 2005), China heads the list with Sweden having propelled into second place over a few years through rapidly increasing use of ground source heat pumps, followed by the USA, Turkey and Iceland.
+That certainly applies to the second country on the list, The Philippines, where the production of more than 10,000 GWh/a means that geothermal supplied 17% of the electricity produced.
+Same applies to Kenya, the total production of 1430 GWh/a only put the country in 9th place with regard to total production but it still amounted to 17% of the total production.
+The highest value is though seen for Iceland where a production of 4597 GWh/a means that geothermal supplied about 25% of the produced electricity.
+For direct use (Lund et al., 2010), China heads the list with USA and Sweden in second and third place through rapidly increasing use of ground source heat pumps, followed by Turkey, Japan, Norway (new on the list, also through use of ground source heat pumps) and Iceland.
 With direct use of geothermal energy still insignificant in Africa it is not surprising that no African country is seen among the top ten countries with direct use of geothermal energy.